 However you choose to set up camp — pitching a tent, booking a room, or renting a mountain cabin — the welcoming towns of the Blue Ridge Mountains are the perfect place to call home during your mountain adventures.
 Convenient to Interstates 40 and 26, as well as the Blue Ridge Parkway, your basecamp will have the best of both worlds — great food, culture, and hospitality in town, plus easy access to the great outdoors.

-- Explore the lively 3/10 District in historic downtown Marion where you’ll find excellent local restaurants and boutique shops.
+- Explore the historic downtown Marion where you’ll find excellent local restaurants and boutique shops.
 Learn about local history at the Historic Carson House, and stroll along the Catawba River on the Joseph McDowell Historical Catawba Greenway.
 Enjoy a pint of locally brewed beer at Mica Town Brewing, or introduce the family to retro arcade games at The Feisty Goldfish.

 - The town of Old Fort, once the western frontier of European settlement in North Carolina, is now leading the pack as a mountain biking destination.
 Start the day with breakfast at the Old Fort Ride House before exploring the new Old Fort Gateway Trails.
 Get a glimpse of settler life at the Mountain Gateway Museum, and kick back in the evening at Hillman Beer or Whaley Farm Brewery.